top of page

 This can be any separating structure between two or more properties.
 If you live in a middle floor flat for example, your floor and your ceiling are Party Wall Structures if they separate your property from another.

-If you're planning on carrying out works to a party wall structure you will need to serve a valid party wall notice,
+If you're planning on carrying out works to a Party Wall Structure you will need to serve a valid Party Wall Notice.

 What is a Party Wall Structure?

-A wall that is not part of a building which stands on or
+A wall that is not part of a building which stands on or directly adjacent to a boundary between to owners’ properties.

 This doesn’t include wooden fences.

-If you are planning on carrying out works that will affect a
+If you are planning on carrying out works that will affect a Party Fence Wall then you will need to serve a valid Party Wall Notice.

 A common example would be the construction of a rear extension.